Lightyear

 The inciting incident occurs at 13 minutes when Buzz crashes the turnip ship while attempting to escape T'Kani Prime's atmosphere, damaging the hyperspace fuel crystal and stranding 1,000 colonists on the hostile planet.
 His mistake creates the central problem he'll spend the film trying to fix..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Buzz finally achieves hyperspeed with Sox's experimental crystal, but emerges 22 years later to find the colony has moved on, Commander Burnside has shut down the program, and his best friend Alisha has died.
+This demonstrates the protagonist's commitment to Buzz finally achieves hyperspeed with Sox's experimental crystal, but emerges 22 years later to find the colony has moved on, Commander Burnside has shut down the program, and his best friend Alisha has died.
 He chooses to steal a ship and continue the mission anyway., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: The team successfully infiltrates the Zurg ship and retrieves the hyperspeed crystal.
+Notably, this crucial beat False victory: The team successfully infiltrates the Zurg ship and retrieves the hyperspeed crystal.
 Buzz believes he can now complete his original mission and fix everything, but this "victory" is actually pulling him away from what he truly needs to learn., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, Zurg reveals he is future Buzz from an alternate timeline, offering Buzz the chance to go back and erase his mistake - which would erase Izzy, Mo, Darby, and everyone Buzz has come to care about.
-Sox is destroyed protecting Buzz from this temptation, providing the "whiff of death."., indicates the protagonist at their lowest point.
+Sox is destroyed protecting Buzz from this temptation, providing the "whiff of death."., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Buzz chooses his team over his mission.
 He rejects Zurg's offer, accepting that his mistake led to something valuable: the lives and relationships that formed because of it.
 He repairs Sox and commits fully to protecting the colony with his found family., demonstrating the transformation achieved throughout the journey.